enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-ii.md

 ```
 ### $dayOfMonth

 The `$dayOfMonth` operator is used to find the day of the month the document was created on.
-The output goes from 1-31.
+The output goes from `1`  to `31`.

 ```js
 db.pokedex.aggregate([